ucan-wg/awake/README.md

 This step starts the Double Ratchet.
 The Responder MUST generate a fresh ECDH P-256 key pair.
 This MUST be combined with the Requestor's ECDH public key to generate a 256-bit AES key, which MUST be used to encrypt the private payload.
 The Requestor SHOULD accept multiple concurrent connection attempts on this request DID, at least until the handshake is complete.

-The payload contains two encryption layers, and signature: the ECDH components, the AES envelope, and the capability proof signed by the Responder's "true" DID.
+The payload contains two encryption layers and a signature: the ECDH components, the AES envelope, and the capability proof signed by the Responder's "true" DID.

 The SHA2 hash of the AES key generated in this step MUST be used as the first [input secret in the KDF](#1432-secret-input).

 ```
                  Payload

             ┌──────ECDH─────┐
             │               │
             │  256-bit AES  │
             │       │       │
             └───────┼───────┘
                     │
                     ▼
-┌─────────AES-GCM─────────┐
+┌────────────────AES-GCM───────────────┐
 │                                      │
-│  ┌────────UCAN───────┐  │
+│  ┌──────────────UCAN──────────────┐  │
 │  │                                │  │
 │  │  iss: Responder                │  │
 │  │  aud: ReqECDH                  │  │
 │  │  att: []                       │  │
-│  │  fct: nextResECDH │  │
+│  │  fct: [nextResECDH, challenge] │  │
 │  │  prf: ...                      │  │
 │  │                                │  │
-│  └───────────────────┘  │
+│  └────────────────────────────────┘  │
 │                                      │
-└─────────────────────────┘
+└──────────────────────────────────────┘
 ```

-Upon receipt, the Requestor MUST validate that the UCAN capabilities fulfill their `caps` criteria.
+Upon receipt, the Requestor MUST validate that the UCAN capabilities in the proof fulfill their `caps` criteria.
 The UCAN itself MUST be valid, unrevoked, unexpired, and intended for the temporary DID (the `aud` field).
 If any of these checks fail, the session MUST be abandoned, the temporary DID regenerated, and the protocol restarted from [intention broadcast](#32-requestor-broadcasts-intent).

 ### 3.3.1 Validation UCAN

 The validation UCAN MUST NOT be used to delegate any capabilities.
-This UCAN MUST only be used to prove access to capabilities and sign the AES key.
+This UCAN MUST only be used to prove access to capabilities and sign the next ECDH public key.
 The `att` and `my` fields MUST be empty arrays.
 The issuer (`iss`) field MUST contain the Responder's long-term DID (rather than the temporary ECDH DID).
 The audience (`aud`) field MUST contain the Requestor's temporary ECDH DID from [§3.2](#32-requestor-broadcasts-intent).

 This UCAN MUST be encrypted with the [KDF-generated AES-GCM key](#143-key-derivation) plus IV before being placed into the payload in [§3.3.2](#332-payload).